llm-efficiency-challenge/neurips_llm_efficiency_challenge/README.md

 You can interact with it by DM'ing it with a zipped file of your sample submission and message it to either `eval A100` or `eval 4090`.
 More details on the bot are [here](https://discord.com/channels/1124130156336922665/1124134272631054447/1151718598818156645)

 Once you make a submission the bot will inform you whether your submission failed or succeeded and after a few hours will publicly post your results.
 If you're at the top of the queue you can expect the eval to take 1-2h but depending on the size of the queue this could be longer.
+So please be mindful to not hurt other competitors trying to use the limited amount of hardware and ensure that your submissions work locally first.

 Your submission will remain private to other competitors.